yoga instructor pay

 Only 45% of yoga instructors feel that they earn enough to cover the cost of living, though this doesn’t indicate exactly how much they are working and for how many clients.

-Full-time yoga teachers teach upwards of 20 yoga classes per week just to earn an untaxed salary of $30,000 per year.
+Full-time yoga instructors teach upwards of 20 yoga classes per week just to earn an untaxed salary of $30,000 per year.
 That is almost 3 yoga classes per day with no days off.
 Of course, this doesn’t take into account private yoga lessons, which could potentially cut the number of yoga classes per week by half.
 But then that just puts tremendous pressure on yoga teachers to find high-paying yoga clients every single week of the year.

 To make it simple, here is a pay scale chart that shows how much yoga teachers make per year teaching group classes.